IgniteUI/igniteui-docfx/en/components/financialchart.md

 ### Dependencies

-The finacial chart is exported as as an `NgModule`, you need to import the _IgxFinancialChartModule_ inside your `AppModule`:
+The financial chart is exported as as an `NgModule`, you need to import the _IgxFinancialChartModule_ inside your `AppModule`:

 ```typescript
 // app.module.ts